MirceaKitsune/python_raytracer/README.md

   - albedo: The color of this material in hex format, eg: `#ff7f00`.
   - roughness: This amount of random roughness is added to the ray velocity when reflected or refracted.
-  - translucency: Random chance that a ray will pass through this voxel without being affected, probabilistically simulates transparency.
+  - translucency: Chance that a ray will pass through this voxel instead of being bounced back, probabilistically simulates transparency.
+Can be used to create volumetric fog, this is very costly and should only be done in small areas.
-  - angle: Surface reflection angle in degrees.
-Voxels are points in space and don't have normals or a face direction so nothing defines which way a ray should bounce back: This is a simplified solution for simulating reflection angles and IOR.
-If 0 the ray's velocity will not be modified, if 360 the ray is fully inverted and sent back toward the camera... for the most realistic result use 180.

 ## Material programming